sap-btpemea-zs04/YASREF_AIWS/README.md

-# Al Muhaidib Group × SAP — The Autonomous Enterprise Journey
+# YASREF × SAP — The Autonomous Enterprise Journey

 An interactive, presenter-led platform for walking Al Muhaidib Group's IT, Business, and Executive audiences from a Group-specific use case through SAP Business Data Cloud, SAP Business AI Platform,